 Place the lid on the crock and fill the rim with water to form an airtight seal.
 Place in a room where the temperature is 60°F to 70°F, monitor the water in the rim, and wait 3 to 4 weeks.
 If you like mild sauerkraut, eat it sooner, if you like it tangier, let it go longer.

 Serve up your finished sauerkraut!

 Would you like to make sauerkraut with NO salt, or low salt?
 For sauerkraut details and recipes, enjoy our specialty book, Making Sauerkraut and Pickled Vegetables at Home.
-For more on sauerkraut and other fermented foods, try Preserving Food Without Freezing or Canning, and Preserving Food at Home.
+For more on sauerkraut and other fermented foods, try The Art of Fermentation, and Preserving Food at Home.